Retrodad0001/EasyDbMigrator/README.md

 ## Wat we want to accomplish ?

-1. Make it easy to integrate db migrations in your integration tests written in .NET or PowerShell
+1. Make it easy to integrate SQL db migrations in your integration tests written in .NET or PowerShell
-2. Make it easy to integrate db migrations in your CI/CD flows
+2. Make it easy to integrate SQL db migrations in your CI/CD flows
-3. Make it easy to integrate db migrations in your manual db migration strategy
+3. Make it easy to integrate SQL db migrations in your manual db migration strategy

 ### Wat do we not want to accomplish ?
 TODO